ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks api-key-info
 {: #cs_api_key_info}

-View the name and email address for the owner of the {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) API key in an {{site.data.keyword.containerlong_notm}} resource group.
+View the name and email address for the owner of the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) API key in an {{site.data.keyword.containerlong_notm}} resource group.
 {: shortdesc}

-The {{site.data.keyword.Bluemix_notm}} API key is automatically set for a resource group and region when the first action that requires the {{site.data.keyword.containerlong_notm}} admin access policy is performed.
+The {{site.data.keyword.cloud_notm}} API key is automatically set for a resource group and region when the first action that requires the {{site.data.keyword.containerlong_notm}} admin access policy is performed.
 For example, one of your admin users creates the first cluster in the `default` resource group in the `us-south` region.
-By doing that, the {{site.data.keyword.Bluemix_notm}} IAM API key for this user is stored in the account for this resource group and region.
+By doing that, the {{site.data.keyword.cloud_notm}} IAM API key for this user is stored in the account for this resource group and region.
 The API key is used to order resources in IBM Cloud infrastructure (SoftLayer), such as new worker nodes or VLANs.
 A different API key can be set for each region within a resource group.

 When a different user performs an action in this resource group and region that requires interaction with the IBM Cloud infrastructure (SoftLayer) portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine if sufficient permissions exist to perform that action.
 To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containerlong_notm}} admin users the **Super user** infrastructure access policy.
 For more information, see [Managing user access](/docs/containers?topic=containers-users#infra_access).